Tulsa Woman Recovering After Being Shot

 Video

-Tulsa Police said a woman is recovering after she was shot in the leg near 61st Street and Peoria.
+Tulsa Police say a woman is in the hospital this afternoon after being shot in the leg near 61st and Peoria.

 Keep up-to-date with everything that happens in your world.